raunakkathuria/developer-resources/CONTRIBUTING.md

 ## Proposing New Features

-Have some new exciting features you would like to add?
-Let our maintainers know first. [**Open an issue**](https://github.com/raunakkathuria/developer-resources/issues) describing this new feature and why you think it should be included.
+Have some new exciting features you would like to add? [**Open an issue**](https://github.com/raunakkathuria/developer-resources/issues) describing this new feature and why you think it should be included.

 ## Licence
 [MIT](https://opensource.org/licenses/MIT)